hungdao-testing/selenium_java/Readme.md

 #### 2. What have not done yet ?

-- The Reporter(would use Allure) and Log (would use Log4j) are under construction .
+- The Reporter(would use Allure) are under construction .
-- In some pages, it needs to fix the wait to handle data loaded.
-I would investigate and research a library could capture/monitor XHR requests to enhance the loading time.

-   E.g. Dropdown of country list, or category dropdown in business detail page.

 ### C. Scenarios to be covered: